Freight forwarder

 Work experience

 Employers value pre-entry experience.
-It isn't essential that the experience is in freight forwarding as there are other relevant areas that can provide you with the required skills.
+However, the experience doesn't have to be in freight forwarding as other relevant areas can provide you with the required skills.
 This includes work that involves customer service, IT or planning skills, as well as general office work.

 You could gain this type of experience through part-time or casual work, or you could arrange work experience or work shadowing with a relevant company.